goblint/analyzer/docs/Debugging.md

     ]
 }
 ```
-Note that the individual strings in `arguments` cannot contain spaces.
+Note that the individual arguments to Goblint should be passed here as separate strings that do not contain spaces.

 ### Running Goblint in the VS Code Debugger